mwanji/humpty/README.md

 * use a file located elsewhere than `/humpty.json`
 * use a specific set of processors and resolvers, rather than using the ServiceLoader mechanism

-To use a custom `HumptyBootstrap`, extend `HumptyFilter` and override `createPipeline()`.
+To use a custom `HumptyBootstrap`, extend `HumptyFilter` and override `createPipeline(FilterConfig)`.

 ## Extension Points

-humpty makes two interfaces available, as well as a limited form of dependency injection.
+humpty makes several interfaces available, as well as a limited form of dependency injection.

 ### Injection